um-dang/conda_on_the_cluster/README.md

 ### Using `.yaml` Files to Create and Share Reproducible Environments

 The last important function we'll go over is the ability to [**create environments from a `.yaml` file**](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 These files can also be shared with others so they can create similar environments.
-While there are ways to export your current environment (ex: create a file that lists all the packages, versions, etc. in `base` or `mothur`), **it's generally a bad idea** for a number of reasons, the main one being that they aren't typically cross-platform compatible (more information [**here**](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=environment#building-identical-conda-environments).
+While you can programmatically export your entire environment (channels, packages, versions, etc.) to a `.yaml` file, **it's generally a bad idea** for a number of reasons, the main one being that they aren't typically cross-platform compatible (more information [**here**](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=environment#building-identical-conda-environments).
 We'll create one manually and then show how we use it to create a new environment.

 <br />

-**1.** To start, create a new `.yaml` file.
-For the majority of environments, you'll only need to include the three essentials: **i) name**,  **ii) channels**, and **iii) dependencies**.
-[Setting specific versions](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/pkg-specs.html#package-match-specifications) to use is optional but highly recommended for reproducibility.
+**1.** To start, we'll create a `.yaml` file for our new environment.
+For the majority of environments, you only need to include the three essentials: **i) name**,  **ii) channels**, and **iii) dependencies**.
+Setting specific [versions](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/pkg-specs.html#package-match-specifications) is optional but highly recommended for reproducibility.
+In this case, we'll be creating an environment for using [**SAMtools**](http://samtools.sourceforge.net/) to manipulate sequencing alignment files.

 ```
 nano testEnv.yaml